ldunham1/PySignal/README.md

 ## Why Signals?

-Signals allow for creating a callback interface on your object and allows for it to be extended without needing to make a new inherited class.
+Signals allow for creating a callback interface on an object and allows for it to be extended without needing to make a new inherited class.

-For example I can define the following
+For example we can define the following

 ```python
 class Foo(object):